HaxeFoundation/code-cookbook/assets/content/cookbook/Compilation/compiling-libraries-without-main-class.md

 # add the class(es) that you want to include the following way, one per line
 foo.BarLib    # <- Include the class foo.BarLib

--js bin/lib.js    # <- Compile the library, in this case to javascript
+-js bin/lib.js    # <- Compile the library, in this case to JavaScript

 ```